geejay81/street-boules-gatsby-cms/src/pages/index.md

         recommendations, and find Street Boules pitches near you.
     - image: /img/street-boules-ad-1-bus-shelter.jpg
       text: >+
-        highest level or simply enjoy a friendly match with friends, Street Boules offers a thrilling and engaging experience for all.
+        Whether you're aiming to compete at the highest level or simply enjoy a friendly match with friends, Street Boules offers a thrilling and engaging experience for all.
 Join us in celebrating this modern twist on a classic sport, where precision, camaraderie, and the joy of play come together.

-  heading: What we offer
+  heading: Not shown
-  description: >
+  description: |
-    Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-This is an edit via identity...
+    Not shown on screen
 main:
   heading: Great coffee with no compromises
   description: >